Things to do in Istanbul

-Approximately 2.5 hours from Istanbul is Uludag National Park, which becomes a busy winter sports resort between mid-January and mid-March.
-It offers a choice of slopes accessed by 22 lifts, along with around 30 places to stay ranging from upmarket lodges to affordable backpacker hostels.
-Backpacker Travel (www.backpackerstravel.net) offers a number of one-day, overnight or longer winter sports trips.
+Approximately 2 hours from Istanbul is Uludag National Park, which becomes a busy winter sports resort between mid-January and mid-March.
+It offers a choice of slopes accessed by lifts, along with around 30 places to stay, ranging from upmarket lodges to affordable backpacker hostels.
+Backpacker Travel (www.backpackerstravel.net) offers a number of one-day or overnight winter sports trips.

 Visit the Prince Islands